asmitadhungana/ice-dex-workshop/README.md

 Please go through the given tasks and complete them in a sequential order in order to do so...

 ## Task 1: Add the contracts
-Add the two contracts to the /contracts directory
+Add the two contracts to the [contracts](contracts) directory
 - Token.sol
 - Exchange.sol
+---
+**NOTE**

+Make sure to delete the .gitignore file inside the contracts directory.
+It was only used as a placeholder so that the contracts directory could be commited to git

+---

 ## Task 2: Add your accounts for deploying
 Create a new file called ***.env*** in the root directory and perform *one* of the following tasks as per your preference: